Anti-Serb sentiment: 19th and early 20th century in the Habsburg Croatia

-Starčević's ideas formed a basis for the destructive politics of his successor, Josip Frank, a Croatian Jewish lawyer and politician converted to Catholicism who led numerous anti-Serbian incidents.
-Josip Frank carried on Starčević's ideology, and defined Croat identity 'strictly in terms of Serbophobia'.
-He opposed any cooperation between Croats and Serbs, and Djilas described him as "a leading anti-Serbian demagogue and the instigator of the persecution of Serbs in Croatia".
-His followers, called Frankovci, would go on to become the most ardent Ustashe members.
-Under Frank's leadership the Party of Rights became obsessively anti-Serb, and such sentiments dominated Croatian political life in the 1880s.
-British historian C. A. Macartney stated that because of the "gross intolerance" toward Serbs who lived in Slavonia, they had to seek protection from Count Károly Khuen-Héderváry, the Ban of Croatia-Slavonia, in 1883.
-During his reign in 1883–1903, Hungary stimulated division and hatred between Serbs and Croats to further its Magyarization policy.
+Starčević's ideas formed the basis for the destructive politics of his successor, Josip Frank, a Croatian Jewish lawyer and politician who converted to Catholicism and led numerous anti-Serbian incidents.
+Josip Frank carried on Starčević's ideology and defined Croat identity "strictly in terms of Serbophobia."
+Due to his staunch opposition to any cooperation between Croats and Serbs, Milovan Djilas described him as "a leading anti-Serbian demagogue and the instigator of the persecution of Serbs in Croatia."
+His followers, referred to as Frankovci, would go on to become the most ardent members of Ustaše.
+Under Frank's leadership, the Party of Rights became obsessively anti-Serb, and such sentiments dominated Croatian political life in the 1880s.
+British historian C. A. Macartney stated that due to the "gross intolerance" toward Serbs who lived in Slavonia, they had to seek protection from Count Károly Khuen-Héderváry, the Ban of Croatia-Slavonia, in 1883.
+During his reign from 1883 to 1903, Hungarian authorities intentionally exacerbated further division and hatred between Serbs and Croats to further their Magyarization policy.
 Carmichael writes that ethnic division between the Croats and the Serbs at the turn of the 20th century was stoked by a nationalist press and was "incubated entirely in the minds of extremists and fanatics, with little evidence that the areas in which Serbs and Croats had lived for many centuries in close proximity, such as Krajina, were more prone to ethnically inspired violence."
-In 1902 major anti-Serb riots in Croatia were caused by an article written by Serbian nationalist writer Nikola Stojanović (1880–1964) titled Do istrage vaše ili naše (Till the destruction of you or us) which forecasted the result of an "inevitable" Serbian-Croatian conflict, that was reprinted in the Serb Independent Party's Srbobran magazine.
+In 1902 major anti-Serb riots in Croatia were caused by an article written by Serbian nationalist writer Nikola Stojanović (1880–1964) titled Do istrage vaše ili naše (Till the destruction of you or us) which denied the existence of a Croat nation and forecasted the result of an "inevitable" Serbian-Croatian conflict, that was reprinted in the Serb Independent Party's Srbobran magazine.